docker/docs/docker-for-windows/index.md

 - To enable Kubernetes support and install a standalone instance of Kubernetes running as a Docker container, select **Enable Kubernetes** and click the **Apply** button.

-  Note that you must have an Internet connection.
-Images required to run the Kubernetes server are downloaded and instantiated as containers, and the kubectl.exe command is installed in the path.
+This instantiates images required to run the Kubernetes server as containers, and installs the `kubectl.exe` command in the path.

 - By default, Kubernetes containers are hidden from commands like `docker service ls`, because managing them manually is not supported.
 To make them